Roadmap

 7. MAIL Phase 4 15 Apr 2026

-Reliable signatures for any domain
+Reliable signatures for any domains

 Each client domain gets its own digital signature.
 Emails look legitimate to Gmail, Mail.ru, and Yandex — they don't end up in spam.